Badge of the Assassin

 Badge of the Assassin is a 1985 television film starring James Woods, Yaphet Kotto and Alex Rocco.
 It was directed by Mel Damski.
 The film first aired on the Columbia Broadcasting System network on November 2, 1985.
 The film's production company was Blatt-Singer Productions.

 Plot

 Three black revolutionaries (Anthony Bottom, Albert "Nuh" Washington, and Herman Bell) gun down two New York City police officers.
-The policemen were gunned down in cold blood by the self-styled terrorists, who first elude to the law and then, for want of crucial evidence, conviction for their crime.
-Assistant District Attorney, Robert Tanenbaum, the man responsible for bringing the three cop killers to justice leads a tireless nationwide investigation that moves to San Francisco, New Orleans and Mississippi and finally back to a climax in a New York courtroom, during the desperate search for the killers.
+The self-styled terrorists elude the law and conviction for their crime.
+Assistant District Attorney, Robert Tanenbaum, the man responsible for bringing the three killers to justice, leads a tireless nationwide investigation that moves to San Francisco, New Orleans and Mississippi and finally back to a climax in a New York City courtroom.
 Tanenbaum is aided by his partner, a resourceful and equally determined detective, Cliff Fenton.